nicoverbruggen/phpmon/README.md

 - Tell Valet to switch to a specific PHP version
 - Link the desired version of PHP

-If you want to know more about how this works, you can find the file Services.swift under the Helpers directory to learn more about how switching PHP versions works.
-In the end, this just executes some shell commands.
+If you want to know more about how this works, I recommend you check out the source code.
+This app isn't very complicated after all.
+In the end, this just (conveniently) executes some shell commands.